Coarse Equivalences of Euclidean Buildings

 There is an order-reversing poset isomorphism between the simplicial complex $B$ and the set of all residues in $B$.
-Residues can also be defined in terms of the chamber graph, viewed as edge-colored graphs.
+Residues can also be defined in terms of the chamber graph, viewed as an edge-colored graph.
 Basically, this is a dictionary which allows the passage from buildings, viewed as simplicial complexes (as in \cite{TiLNM}) to buildings viewed as edge colored graphs (or chamber systems) (as in \cite{WeSph}).
 In view of this correspondence, we call a simplex of type $I-\{j\}$ also a $j$-panel. \end{Num} The join of two buildings is again a building.
-Conversely, a building decomposes as a join if its Coxeter group is decomposable (i.e. if $I\subseteq W$ decomposes into two subsets which centralize each other). \begin{Num}\textbf{Spherical buildings} A Coxeter complex $\Sigma$ is called \emph{spherical} if it is finite.
+Conversely, a building decomposes as a join if its Coxeter group is decomposable (i.e. if $I\subseteq W$ decomposes into two subsets which centralize each other). \begin{Num}\textbf{Spherical buildings\ } A Coxeter complex $\Sigma$ is called \emph{spherical} if it is finite.
 Then the geometric realization $|\Sigma|$ is a combinatorial sphere of dimension $\#I-1$.
-A building is called \emph{spherical} if its apartments are finite. \end{Num} \begin{Num}\textbf{Thick reductions} A non-thin spherical building $B$ can always be `reduced' to a thick building as follows.
-There exists a thick spherical building $B_0$ such that $B$ is a simplicial refinement of $\SS^0*\cdots *\SS^0*B_0$ (we view $\SS^0$ as a thin spherical building of rank $1$) \cite{Cap} \cite{CL} \cite[3.7]{KL} \cite{Scha}.
-For the geometric realization, we have then $|B|=\SS^k*|B_0|$, where $k$ is the number of $\SS^0$-factors in the join.
-So non-thin buildings are suspensions of thick buildings.
-The geometric realization of a thin spherical buildings is a sphere. \end{Num} The following lemma will be used later. \begin{Lem} Let $B$ be a spherical building and let $A\subseteq B$ be an apartment.
+A building is called \emph{spherical} if its apartments are finite (the building may nevertheless be infinite).
+Two simplices $a,b$ in a spherical Coxeter complex $\Sigma$ are called \emph{opposite} if they are interchanged by the antipodal map (the opposition involution) of the sphere $|\Sigma|$ \cite[3.22]{TiLNM}.
+In a spherical building, two simplices are called opposite if they are opposite in some (hence every) apartment containing them. \end{Num} \begin{Num}\textbf{Thick reductions\ } A non-thick spherical building $B$ can always be `reduced' to a thick building as follows.
+There exists a thick spherical building $B_0$ such that $B$ is a simplicial refinement of a join $\SS^0*\cdots *\SS^0*B_0$ (we view $\SS^0$ as a thin spherical building of rank $1$) \cite{Cap} \cite{CL} \cite[3.7]{KL} \cite[3.8]{KramerCR} \cite{Scha}.
+For the geometric realization, we have then

+where $k$ is the number of $\SS^0$-factors in the join.
+So non-thick spherical buildings are suspensions of thick spherical buildings.
+The geometric realization of a thin spherical building is a sphere. \end{Num} The following lemma will be used later. \begin{Lem} Let $B$ be a spherical building and let $A\subseteq B$ be an apartment.
 If every panel $a\in A$ is contained in at least three different chambers of $B$, then $B$ is thick.